vanderlowe/myPersonality/README.md

 ```

 ## Merging data
 The results from different tables can be combined.
-Let's get data for all myPersonality participants over the age of 90 who live in cities with a population greater than 100, but greater than 10,000.
+Let's get data for all myPersonality participants over the age of 90 who live in smallish communities with a population greater than 1000, but less than 10,000.
 Since we already have the variable `elderly` from the example above, we only need to request the necessary location data.
 ```
-location <- address("current_location_city", "population > 100", "population < 10,000")
+location <- address("current_location_city", "population > 1000", "population < 10,000")
 elderly.in.small.towns <- merge(elderly, location)
 ```